Omnidirectional domain wall modes protected by fragile topological states: Lg Hamiltonian and Jackiw-Rebbi (JR) Analysis of the domain wall (DW) mode

-In the main text, we mention that the band inversion between the 2-fold degenerate $\Gamma_3$ (2D irrep, bands 4-5 in Fig.~\ref{fig:model}(c)) and the singly degenerate $\Gamma_2$ (1D irrep, band 3 in Fig.~\ref{fig:model}(c)) bands from the trivial phase give rise to the fragile set of bands (bands 3-4 in Fig.~\ref{fig:model}(d)) in the fragile phase (see also~\cite{Azizi_et_all_PhysRevLett_2023} for more details).
-Here, using JR analysis~\cite{jackiwRebbi1976}, we show the existence of exponentially localized DW modes at both straight and zigzag DWs between the trivial and the fragile phases due to the band inversion.
+In the main text, we mention that the band inversion between the 2-fold degenerate $\Gamma_3$ (2D irreducible representation, bands 4-5 in Fig.~1(c)) and the singly degenerate $\Gamma_2$ (1D irreducible representation, band 3 in Fig.~1(c)) bands from the trivial phase give rise to the fragile set of bands (bands 3-4 in Fig.~1(d)) in the fragile phase (see also~\cite{Azizi_et_all_PhysRevLett_2023} for more details).
+Here, using JR analysis~\cite{jackiwRebbi1976}, we show the existence of exponentially localized DW modes for any arbitrary oriented DW, including $60^\circ-$DW and $90^\circ-$zigzag DW (ZGDW) between the trivial and the fragile phases due to the band inversion.